Medical Marijuana Appetite StimulationGreen Relief Health Admin

 Chronic illness and its treatment can lead to a host of other problems, one of which is a loss of appetite.
 And, a loss of appetite can also occur from more than just physical conditions.
 It is possible to experience a loss of appetite from several different mental health issues as well.
 Medical marijuana can create appetite stimulation which is important to treat many chronic conditions.

 If you do not treat a loss of appetite patients can have a decrease in energy, immunity, and strength.
 Some strains of medical cannabis can help boost the appetite of patients suffering from anorexia due to many of these conditions.
 Our Green Relief Health providers can help you decide which strains and routes will help you feel more like eating.
-To see if you qualify to become a Maryland medical cannabis patient, look at some of the criteria here.
+To see if you qualify to become a Maryland or Delaware medical cannabis patient, look at some of the criteria here.

 Anorexia is an eating disorder characterized by weight loss (or lack of appropriate weight gain in growing children); difficulties maintaining an appropriate body weight for height, age, and stature; and, in many individuals, distorted body image.